Menu

 A good photography website is a showcase for photos.
 Take inspiration from real-world photo galleries to design your digital photo gallery.

 More than any other type of website, a photography website should show rather than tell.
-Actually, to put it more accurately, a photography website should show and then tell if asked (through a click on Learn More link, for example).
-After all, you still need to share (and potential clients want to know) your story, your approach behind past photography projects, client testimonials, etc.
+To put it more accurately, a photography website should show and then tell if asked (through a click on the Learn More link, for example).
+After all, you still need to share (and potential clients want to know) your story, the approach behind your past photography projects, client testimonials, and so on.

 While a unique look and feel are important, exercise a bit of skepticism about photo galleries that are a little too unusual.
 For example, photo galleries that scroll horizontally (left to right) are unique but can be difficult for visitors to browse.